Biography of Robert Richard Bryant known to friends as Rick Bryant

 After graduating from LSU Law School in 1977:

-h.
-2005 - Rick left his position as District Attorney and ran for the position of 14th Judicial District Judge and was elected to that post
+2005 - Rick resigned as District Attorney and ran for the position of 14th Judicial District Judge and was elected to that post

-j.
-2009 - Rick returned to the District Attorney’s Office under DA John DeRosier as a Special Felony Prosecutor to help in the training of young prosecutors and to try numerous high profile murder cases.
+2009 - Rick returned to the District Attorney’s Office as a Special Felony Prosecutor to help in the training of young prosecutors and to try numerous high-profile murder cases.

 AWARDS, CITATIONS, AND COMMUNITY ACCOMPLISHMENTS